justuswilhelm/personal-website/_posts/2018-05-04-hackathon-product-design.md

 I like hackathons.
-Hackathons are competitions that run over multiple days — typically a whole weekend — and in which the participants — programmers and designers — solve a challenges in order to win a prize.
+Hackathons are competitions that run over multiple days — typically a whole weekend — and in which the participants — programmers and designers — solve a challenge in order to win a prize.
 Typically, there are a few challenges that are all based around some theme — blockchains, sustainability, democracy, and so on.